Students’ epistemological resources and framing of stoichiometry assessment items across linguistic backgrounds: insights for equitable design

 Abstract

-Chemistry assessments shape not only what students know but how they interpret what kinds of reasoning are valued.
-For multilingual learners (MLs), linguistic complexity in assessment items can constrain access to epistemological resources, masking their conceptual understanding.
-This study examines how undergraduate students' epistemological framing and resource activation are influenced by linguistic features of stoichiometry assessment items, with attention to language background.
-We introduce translinguistic framing as an epistemological frame that describes how MLs orient to disciplinary tasks by strategically coordinating multiple linguistic and semiotic resources.
-We conducted semi-structured interviews with 40 undergraduate students (23 English monolingual, 17 multilingual) enrolled in the same introductory chemistry course at a large, research-intensive university in the northeastern United States.
-Following a think-aloud protocol, participants examined pairs of stoichiometry items, each including original and linguistically revised versions, and reflected on their reasoning approaches.
-Using Hammer and Elby’s (2003) epistemological resources framework, we analyzed how students framed each task and what forms of knowledge they drew upon.
-Findings reveal three interrelated frames—answer-making, sensemaking, and translinguistic framing—that students flexibly activated depending on item design, time constraints, and linguistic load.
-MLs faced barriers when chemistry terminology differed from classroom language, often shifting to symbolic or procedural representations as linguistically less demanding pathways.
-Emotional and strategic stances, including anxiety and time-aware strategizing, further mediated resource activation, at times limiting conceptual engagement.
-In contrast, translinguistic framing enabled MLs to sustain disciplinary reasoning by integrating first-language terms, English keywords, and symbolic notation.
-This study expands existing models of epistemological framing by highlighting an epistemic dimension of assessment.
-Implications for equitable assessment design include minimizing unnecessary linguistic complexity, offering multimodal scaffolds, and recognizing translinguistic framing as a legitimate epistemological stance that supports students’ opportunities to demonstrate conceptual understanding.
+Chemistry assessments shape not only what students know, but how they interpret what kinds of reasoning are valued.
+For multilingual learners (MLs), linguistic complexity in assessment items can constrain access to epistemological resources, masking conceptual understanding.
+This study examines how undergraduates' epistemological framing and resource activation are influenced by linguistic features of stoichiometry items, with attention to language background.
+We introduce translinguistic framing, an epistemological frame describing how MLs orient to disciplinary tasks by coordinating linguistic and semiotic resources.
+We conducted semi-structured think-aloud interviews with 40 undergraduates (23 English monolingual, 17 multilingual) in an introductory chemistry course at a research-intensive U.S. university.
+Participants examined stoichiometry item pairs combining original and linguistically revised versions.
+Using Hammer and Elby's (2003) epistemological resources framework, we analyzed how students framed each task and what knowledge they drew upon.
+Findings reveal three interrelated frames—answer-making, sensemaking, and translinguistic framing—flexibly activated depending on item design, time constraints, and linguistic load.
+MLs faced barriers when chemistry terminology differed from classroom language, often shifting to symbolic or procedural representations.
+Emotional and strategic stances, including anxiety and time-aware strategizing, further mediated resource activation, limiting conceptual engagement.
+Translinguistic framing, in contrast, enabled MLs to sustain disciplinary reasoning by integrating first-language terms, English keywords, and symbolic notation.
+This study expands models of epistemological framing by highlighting an epistemic dimension of science assessment.
+Implications for equitable assessment design include minimizing unnecessary linguistic complexity, offering multimodal scaffolds, and recognizing translinguistic framing as a legitimate epistemological stance supporting opportunities to demonstrate conceptual understanding.

 Article information